Electronics Supply Chain Risk Report: Q2 2026

 AI accelerator chip driving discrete semiconductor demand and allocation

-Tariffs: The July 24 Cliff Is Now Also a Legal Question
+The July 24 Tariff Cliff

 The Nexperia Crisis Has Not Ended